agrawalrajat310/DNA-News-clone/README.md

 4. User should see different category of news page eg: National, Internation, sports, etc. depending on kind of news, it will vary.

-5. User should able to filter and sort news according to their readability..
+5. User should able to filter and sort news according to their readability.

 6. User can search for different types of news what the requirement is.